-Spier’s viticulturist Bennie Liebenberg, takes an in-depth look at the 2020 harvest and why the 2020 vintage will be one to stock your cellar with.
+Spier’s viticulturist Bennie Liebenberg, takes an in-depth look at the 2020 harvest and what this means for the vintage.

 From drought to deluges